But what are the advantages of travelling by train?

 Train travel inspiration

-Finally, here’s a selection of the favourite train journeys that I have taken.
+Finally, here’s a selection of my favourite train journeys that I have taken.

 - Riding the Magical Harry Potter Train in Scotland (The Jacobite Steam Train)